The same news article shown on a laptop and on a mobile phone.

 Based on stakeholder feedback, the next iteration prioritized cross-platform consistency.
 I started by replicating Law and Tax's layout, including their related stories column.
 To adapt it for Gov, I used Gov's purple brand color while keeping the same structure.

-A key challenge emerged: the effort to make the experience consistent across all three platforms sometimes created inconsistencies within a single product.
-Balancing "consistency across products" with "consistency within each product" became a strategic consideration throughout the project—and later, in larger conversations with the UX team.
+This surfaced a tension I hadn't fully anticipated: making the experience consistent across all three platforms sometimes created inconsistencies within a single product.
+Balancing “consistency across products” with “consistency within each product” became a recurring strategic question — one that outlasted this project and came up later in broader conversations with the UX team.

 Floating action bar 3.0